louispan/data-diverse/README.md

   - Forgot to expose Many.sliceL and Many.sliceR.

 * 0.9.0.0
+  - Breaking changes: Renamed Many.sliceL/R to Many.viewf/b
   - Renamed TypeLevel.Internal.MissingImpl to IsUniqueImpl.
   - Added postifx' with SnocUnique and append' with AppendUnique.
-  - Renamed Many.sliceL/R to Many.viewf/b
   - Added Semigroup & Monoid instances for `Many '[]` and `Which '[]`
+  - Fixed GHC 8.2 compile error with importing GHC.Prim (Any)